gitaarik/monkful/README.md

 Monkful is still very young and has few features.
 An advantage of this is that it's easy to contribute.
 Contributions are very welcome.

+## Installation

+Make sure you have MongoDB installed and installed the requirements in requirements.txt.

 ## A quick example

 1. Create your MongoEngine documents: